BrendonHenrique/Week-Expenses-Flutter-App-/README.md

-# Weekly Expenses App . made by flutter
+# Weekly Expenses App . made by flutter + Dart

 This is my first Flutter app.
 This project are currently rolled-out as Beta version at Google Play Store.